st3v3nmw/hugo-tuftesque/README.md

 The site specific parameters that this theme recognizes are:

 - `subtitle` string: This is displayed under the main title.
+- `description` string: This is displayed in the description meta tag.
-- `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme.
+- `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme in the footer.
 - `copyrightHolder` string: Inserts the value in the default copyright notice.
 - `license` string: Shows the license your content is licensed under e.g. "CC BY 4.0".
 Defaults to "All rights reserved".
 - `math` boolean: Site wide kill switch for Latex support.